topukhan/vat-calculator/README.md

 # VAT Calculator

-This project is a simple VAT calculator built with Laravel 11, designed to calculate VAT amounts based on user input.
+This project is a simple VAT calculator built with Laravel, designed to calculate VAT amounts based on user input.

 ## Setup Instructions